baanty/prime-number-api/README.md

 ## prime-number-api

 The project calculates prime numbers till a limit.
-The input must be in the URL form http://www.myhost.com/10?mediaType=json&algorithm=SUNDARAM_SIEVE
+The input must be in the URL form http://prime-git.herokuapp.com/primes/10?algorithm=SUNDARAM_SIEVE.
+The API is currently deployed at the above URL.
+In tis case, the numeric '10' is a placeholder of the input number.

 Points to keep in mind when accessing the API are,

 #### There ia an http header